 Valuation was last carried out in 1991, so Council Tax bands are based on what the property was or would have been worth in 1991.
 Properties and their bands are listed in valuation lists which are publicly available for anybody to look at.

-The Council Tax leaflet 2016-17 gives details of the Council Tax charges for this year, and where the money goes.
-You can also view the current valuation bands and council tax charges for 2016 - 2017 are shown in the table below.
-These include charges made for services provided by Middlesbrough Council, Cleveland Fire Authority and the Police and Crime Commissioner for Cleveland, but excludes parish precepts for Nunthorpe or Stainton and Thornton.
+The Council Tax leaflet 2017-18 gives details of the Council Tax charges for the year, and where the money goes.
+You can also view the current valuation bands and Council Tax charges for 2017 - 2018 in the table below.
+These include charges made for services provided by Middlesbrough Council, Cleveland Fire Authority, and the Police and Crime Commissioner for Cleveland, but excludes parish precepts for Nunthorpe or Stainton and Thornton.

 |Valuation||Range of values||Council Tax charge|